mikaelmello/inquire/README.md

 Custom formatters receive the input as an argument, with varying types such as `&str`, `chrono::NaiveDate`, and return a `String` containing the output to be displayed to the user.
 Check the docs for specific examples.

-In the demo on the top of this README, you can see this behavior in action with the _amount_ (CustomType) prompt, where a custom formatter adds a '$' character preffix to the input.
+In the [demo](#Demo) you can see this behavior in action with the _amount_ (CustomType) prompt, where a custom formatter adds a '$' character preffix to the input.

 ## Parsing

-Parsing features are related to two prompts: `Confirm` and `CustomType`.
+Parsing features are related to two prompts: [`Confirm`] and [`CustomType`].
 They return to you a value (of types `bool` or any custom type you might want) parsed from the user's text input.
 In both cases, you can either use default parsers that are already built-in or provide custom ones adhering to the function signatures.

 The default `bool` parser returns `true` if the input is either `"y"` or `"yes"`, in a case-insensitive comparison.
 Similarly, the parser returns `false` if the input is either `"n"` or `"no"`.

-The default parser for `CustomType` prompts calls the `parse::<T>()` method on the input string.
-This means that if you want to create a `CustomType` with default settings, the wanted return type must implement the `FromStr` trait.
+The default parser for [`CustomType`] prompts calls the `parse::<T>()` method on the input string.
+This means that if you want to create a [`CustomType`] with default settings, the wanted return type must implement the `FromStr` trait.

-In the demo on the top of this README, you can see this behavior in action with the _amount_ (CustomType) prompt.
+In the [demo](#Demo) you can see this behavior in action with the _amount_ (CustomType) prompt.

 ## Filtering